 A sometimes overlooked fact is that hot muscles are less efficient.
 Correct clothing for the prevailing conditions needs to ensure that muscles stay cool.

 Keep records of your fitness the aim being to find out by trial and error what works and what doesn’t.
 Body weight is something you should keep an eye on.
 Many classes have an optimum weight or weight range.

 Keep a spreadsheet or notebook with exercises and food programs.
 It is sometimes helpful to look back over the years gone by to see what you have done by way of food and exercise to achieve different results.

 Many elite sailors have records stretching back over 10 or more years.

-Hiking Exercises – A Swiss Ball makes an excellent hiking bench to train your legs and work on your abdominals.
-This is a particularly useful exercise if you have had a number of light days and keeps your muscles in peak condition for the next blow.
+A Swiss Ball makes an excellent hiking bench to train your legs and work on your abdominals.
+This is a particularly useful exercise if you have had a number of light days.
+It keeps your muscles in peak condition for the next blow.

-Better Technique – Michael says that you are better off hiking at 90% rather than if by hiking at 100% you end up fatigued and thus your ability to steer, trim and decide tactics becomes compromised.
+Michael says that you are better off hiking at 90% rather than if hiking at 100% you end up fatigued.
+This affects your ability to steer, trim and decide tactics.

-What you lose in righting moment you gain in these other areas.
+What you lose in the righting moment you gain in these other areas.